 Course Calendar Notes: This calendar represents only the major topics to be covered in this course.
-Additional material will be added weekly at the discretion of the instructor, including additional readings assigned for the class.
-General assignments are outlined by week; specifics will be designated in each weekly overview in each weekly module.
+Additional material will be added weekly at the discretion of the instructor, and there will be including additional readings assigned for the class.
+General assignments are outlined by week; specifics will be designated with each weekly posting.
 Assignments are to be completed in their entirety on the dates stipulated.